*This is a sample chapter from the revised Grand Slam Edition. Cover by IMbeta.

 The Diamond Kingdom was home to many faces and dozens of different cultures.
-The resource-rich territory spread across fertile agricultural lands and lumber mills.
-And in the center of the labyrinth of residential and commercial property was the neon purple beam shooting from the top of the Diamond Castle.
+The resource-rich territory was a fluid flow of streets and concrete bridges spread across its fertile agricultural lands and lumber mills.
+And in the center of the labyrinth of residential and commercial property was the neon purple beam shooting from the top of the Diamond Castle, its color splashing out across the buildings for miles.

 Since he took command of the military, new faces had entered Drake’s increasingly tight army, and with them an increased rigidness.
-She was glad her escorts hadn’t confiscated the .357 – they either didn’t respect her or were secretly allies that knew what she could do with it.
+She was glad her escorts hadn’t confiscated her headphones or the .357 – it meant they either didn’t respect her or were secretly allies that knew what she was capable of.
 In a time of murky allegiances, both were an asset.
 She occupied her mind by focusing on the chatter.

 With every second they drove, the purple beam became stronger, splashing the buildings with the warmth of royal light for a mile around.
 It was the soul of the city, and everything flowed outward from it.